Junebuggi/SYSC3010_TeamProject/README.md

 How to Set-up the potSensors Arduino
 --------------------------
-1.Connect the hardware to the Arduino following the potSensors Arduino schematic 2.Plug Arduino into roomPi Raspberry Pi using a USB cable\
+1.Connect the hardware to the Arduino following the potSensors Arduino schematic <br />
+2.Plug Arduino into roomPi Raspberry Pi using a USB cable\
 3.Open Terminal and run the following commands: